KennyLoRI/pubMedNLP/DOCUMENTATION.md

 #### LLM models used

 #### Prompting strategies
 Once the `top_k` documents are extracted, they are formatted together with the initial (possibly corrected) query into a prompt that is inputted into our model.
-Due to model size limitations that became evident in the first runs of the pipeline, short and precise prompts were selected.
-Except for this restriction upfront, all other decisions were based on end-to-end testing of different prompt variants.
-These variants were:
-1. A standard prompt
-2. Chain of thought
-3. Inputting abstract information only (controlled in the `abstract_only` parameter:
-4. Inputting abstracts enriched with metadata information:
+Due to the usage of a quantized model and the accompanying limitations which became evident in the first runs of the pipeline, a relatively short and precise prompt was selected.
+While this selected prompt was fixed during evaluation to restrict the amount of grid search combinations, we tested the impact of including  abstract information only versus also including metadata information into the input prompt.
+This was of course only necessary due to the limitations of our model, since it was not evident whether it could handle the increasing complexity of the input prompt with the metadata included.
+[TODO: Insert Input Prompt]

 ## Experimental setup and results